Partnerships: projecting stability through cooperation

 NATO’s partnerships began in 1990, when, at the London Summit, NATO pledged to “extend… the hand of friendship” to its former adversaries in the Cold War.
 This soon led to the creation of cooperation structures, such as the North Atlantic Cooperation Council in 1991.
 In January 1994, the Partnership for Peace was launched, NATO’s first formal partnership programme, focused on NATO’s neighbours in Europe and the former Soviet Union.
 The same year, Allies launched the Mediterranean Dialogue for its Mediterranean neighbours.
 In 2004, Allies launched the Istanbul Cooperation Initiative for Gulf countries, and over the years, through cooperation in NATO missions and operations, NATO developed and built relations with partners further across the globe.

-Reflecting the significant evolutions in NATO’s partnerships policy, in line with the new Strategic Concept adopted in 2010, a focused effort to reform NATO’s partnerships policy was launched at the 2010 Lisbon Summit to make dialogue and cooperation more inclusive, flexible, meaningful and strategically oriented.
-This resulted in a new partnership policy, which was endorsed by NATO foreign ministers at their meeting in Berlin in April 2011.
+Reflecting the significant evolutions in NATO’s partnerships policy, in line with the Strategic Concept adopted in 2010, a focused effort to reform NATO’s partnerships policy was launched at the 2010 Lisbon Summit to make dialogue and cooperation more inclusive, flexible, meaningful and strategically oriented.
+This resulted in a partnership policy, which was endorsed by NATO foreign ministers at their meeting in Berlin in April 2011.

-In line with the Strategic Concept, NATO is offering its partners “more political engagement with the Alliance, and a substantial role in shaping strategy and decisions on NATO-led operations to which they contribute”.
+In line with the 2010 Strategic Concept, NATO offered its partners “more political engagement with the Alliance, and a substantial role in shaping strategy and decisions on NATO-led operations to which they contribute”.
 The Political-Military Framework, which governs the way NATO involves partners in political consultation and the decision-making process for operations and missions to which they contribute, was updated, giving contributing partners decision-shaping authority but not the same decision-making authority as member countries.

-The Berlin policy decisions opened up the possibility for new forms of political dialogue with partners, including through more flexible “30+n” formats (thematic or event-driven), and are used, on a case-by-case basis, to enhance consultation on security issues of common concern and cooperation in priority policy areas, such as counter-piracy, counter-narcotics in Afghanistan, and cyber defence.
+The Berlin policy decisions opened up the possibility for new forms of political dialogue with partners, including through more flexible “30+n” formats (thematic or event-driven), and are used, on a case-by-case basis, to enhance consultation on security issues of common concern and cooperation in priority policy areas, such as counter-piracy and cyber defence.
 The 2011 policy also opened up the possibility of developing deeper relations with partners across the globe as well as key global actors and other new interlocutors across the globe which share the Allies’ interest in peaceful international relations but have no individual programme of cooperation with NATO.
 A number of partners across the globe have since joined NATO’s partnerships community; most recently, Colombia became a partner in 2017.

 At the Wales Summit in September 2014, NATO leaders endorsed two important initiatives to reinforce the Alliance’s commitment to the core task of cooperative security: the Partnership Interoperability Initiative, and the Defence and Related Security Capacity Building Initiative.
 The first initiative was designed to reinforce NATO’s ability to provide security with partners in future, through interoperability; while the second was more focused on helping countries, upon request, to provide for their own security, by strengthening their defence and related security institutions and capacity.